-The progress of the principal component analysis on mixed type functional data has been limited in the literature.
-The existing approaches mostly build on the intuition of generalized linear models to extend the continuous functional principal component analysis to generalized exponential family outcomes.
-The first of its kind, \cite{hall2008modelling}, relies on a known link function connecting generalized outcomes to a latent continuous outcome.
-They, then, proceed through the functional covariance estimation of the latent process.
-These models have been extended further to build conditional function-on-scalar regression models through frequentist \citep{gertheiss2015marginal, scheipl2016generalized, li2018exponential} and Bayesian paradigms \citep{van2009bayesian, goldsmith2015generalized}. \cite{li2014hierarchical} proposed to model multiple functional outcomes jointly and developed a hierarchical method for modeling paired functional data consisting of simultaneous measurements of a continuous and a binary variable.
+There are some interesting recent developments in fPCA for continuous non-Gaussian and non-continuous functional data.
+Proposed approaches mostly extend fPCA to continuous and non-continuous types generated from generalized exponential family via generalized linear models.
+The original work of \cite{hall2008modelling} relies on a known link function connecting observed generalized outcome to a latent continuous outcome and proceed with the covariance estimation of functional latent process.
+These models have been extended further to accomodate conditional function-on-scalar regression models through frequentist \citep{gertheiss2015marginal, scheipl2016generalized, li2018exponential} and Bayesian paradigms \citep{van2009bayesian, goldsmith2015generalized}. \cite{li2014hierarchical} proposed to model multiple functional outcomes jointly and developed a hierarchical method for modeling paired functional data consisting of simultaneous measurements of a continuous and a binary variable.
 This approach modeled the correlation between the paired variables by the correlation across the principal component scores of latent ``pseudo'' normal distributions.
-All these methods focus primarily on binary and count data. \cite{wang2014generalized} developed an empirical Bayesian learning approach using a Gaussian approximation in the presence of ordinal outcomes. \cite{meyer2022ordinal} took a step further and used a probit link to model ordinal functional outcomes.
+All these approaches focus primarily on binary and count data, and rely either on known link functions or model-based likelihood. \cite{wang2014generalized} developed an empirical Bayesian learning approach using a Gaussian approximation in the presence of ordinal outcomes. \cite{meyer2022ordinal} took a step further and used a probit link to model ordinal functional outcomes.
 Recently, \cite{leroux2023fast} developed a fast generalized functional principal component analysis that smooths local generalized linear models and requires dense functional data.
-Using Kendall's Tau function, \cite{zhong2022robust} proposed a robust functional principal component analysis for non-Gaussian continuous functional data.

-All these current approaches either rely on known link functions or likelihood-based inference (typically, slow and sensitive to outliers) or propose conditional regression modeling.
-Instead, we propose a framework for covariance modeling of mixed type functional data, which is invariant to arbitrary monotone transformations and uses fast and potentially more robust rank-based estimation.
-Overall, our framework can work with irregularly spaced sparse mixed-type functional data and addresses subject-specific interpretation of reporting scales (for continuous, truncated, and ordinal cases), an important consideration for our application and beyond.